Most Common Issues

 Number of Items and Reset Issues

-Uploading a large number of items in Sitecore can also slow down the rebuild process, as there is a maximum number of items and/or security identities that may be pushed each hour.
-If you want to push a large number of items into the Sitecore source, the rebuild will simply take longer to conclude.
+Uploading many items in Sitecore can also slow down the rebuild process, as there is a maximum number of items and/or security identities that may be pushed each hour.
+If you want to push many items into the Sitecore source, the rebuild will simply take longer to conclude.
 However, if you are using an older version of Coveo for Sitecore, you might run into an inactivity timeout.
 Improvements have been made to more recent versions, and you are encouraged to upgrade to the most recent one.

 However, cases of interruption related to the number of items are very rare.
 What is most likely to cause an interruption is the timer refreshing if the upload process detects change in the number of documents.